 - 5.40.
-A planning application for proposed new student accommodation developments should would ideally demonstrate that contact has been made with at least one of the HEIs in Norwich.
-The through the following means may be considered appropriate (in order of preference):: - (a) Proposed new student accommodation can be demonstrated to be in collaboration/partnership with one of Norwich's HEIs. - (b) Proposed new student accommodation has agreed nomination rights from at least one of Norwich's HEIs. - (c) Consultation with at least one of Norwich's HEIs can be demonstrated with a written response from the institution(s) confirming support in principal for the proposal as submitted. - 5.41.
+Applicants for proposed new student accommodation are advised to demonstrate contact has been made with at least one of the HEIs in Norwich.
+The following means may be considered appropriate: - (a) Proposed new student accommodation can be demonstrated to be in collaboration/partnership with one of Norwich's HEIs. - (b) Proposed new student accommodation has agreed nomination rights from at least one of Norwich's HEIs. - (c) Consultation with at least one of Norwich's HEIs can be demonstrated with a written response from the institution(s) confirming support in principal for the proposal as submitted. - 5.41.
 The City Council proposes the establishment of a working group containing representatives from the City Council, Higher Education Institutions and Student's Unions, to meet periodically to provide improved assessment and monitoring of student numbers and accommodation needs.